 Your gums play two important roles when it comes to protecting your teeth.
 First, the “attached gingiva” connects your teeth to the jaw bone beneath, keeping your teeth securely anchored in your mouth.
 Second, the “unattached gingiva” protects the interiors of your cheeks and gums.
 The part of the gum tissue that surrounds each tooth is known as the “gingival margin,” and when it pulls away from your teeth or wears away, it creates gaps that leave the tooth roots exposed and vulnerable.
 In some instances, “pockets” form between the teeth and gum line, and bacteria builds up in these spaces.
 Gum recession increases your likelihood of developing tooth decay and potentially even losing your teeth.

 Can You Reverse Gum Recession?

 So can you reverse gum recession?
 Unfortunately, receding gums will not grow back on their own.
 Once your gums recede, that lost tissue is permanently gone.
 This is why it’s so important that you maintain a good oral health routine: brushing your teeth twice a day, flossing once a day, and visiting your dentist regularly.
+Focus on preventing gum recession, not reversing it.
 If you neglect your oral health, your gums may suffer permanent damage.